Chase Performance Business Checking Review 2023

 Business Documentation

-- Written partnership agreement for general partnership or certified partnership agreement for limited partnerships (LPs), limited liability partnerships (LLPs), and limited liability limited partnerships (LLLPs)
+- Written partnership agreement for general partnerships or certified partnership agreement for limited partnerships (LPs), limited liability partnerships (LLPs), and limited liability limited partnerships (LLLPs)

 - Joint venture agreement for general partnerships